rjury-sumo/sumologic-query-examples/README.md

 - a list of all searches found
 - a markdown table of each search with details such as search type and origionating file

+## exported_json
+This is raw json dumps of legacy app items in library - it could be either a app folder, subfolder or single item (dashboard, search etc).
+This is the data set boiled down to the examples db.

 ### final_searches_db.json
 This is a single json file for programmatic analysis of exported searches.
 Every search that was exported can be found here grouped by high level app name.